vin01188/timestampAPI/README.md

 # TimeStamp Microservice
-The api site is https://vintimestamp.herokuapp.com/
+The api site with instructions is https://vintimestamp.herokuapp.com/